 Types of clays

 This is one of the most popular clays available on the market and is from aged volcanic ash in Fort Benton, Wyoming, USA.
-Bentonite clay is one of the most absorbent clay available which allows it absorb more than its mass in water as well as heavy-duty oil absorbing properties.
+Bentonite clay is one of the most absorbent clay available which allows it absorbs more than its mass in water as well as heavy-duty oil-absorbing properties.

-Bentonite clay’s ability to swells enormously when mixed with water makes it extremely porous substance allowing it absorb more than its mass from the skin.
+Bentonite clay’s ability to swell enormously when mixed with water makes it an extremely porous substance allowing it absorbs more than its mass from the skin.
 Including any swelling from excess sodium in your face.
-It is able to absorb oils, impurities thus unclogging pore and reducing breakouts.
+It is able to absorb oils, and impurities thus unclogging pores and reducing breakouts.
 This ability makes it a great choice for oily skin.

 This makes it a great choice in over the counter acne treatments

 Fuller’s Earth or Multani mitti Clay